Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzNsg.md

 ## ALIASES

+### Set-AzNetworkSecurityGroup

 ## NOTES

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

 #### DEFAULTSECURITYRULE <ISecurityRule[]>: The default security rules of network security group.
   - `Access <SecurityRuleAccess>`: The network traffic is allowed or denied.
-Possible values are: 'Allow' and 'Deny'.
   - `Direction <SecurityRuleDirection>`: The direction of the rule.
 The direction specifies if rule will be evaluated on incoming or outgoing traffic.
-Possible values are: 'Inbound' and 'Outbound'.
   - `Protocol <SecurityRuleProtocol>`: Network protocol this rule applies to.
-Possible values are 'Tcp', 'Udp', and '*'.
+Possible values are 'Tcp', 'Udp', 'Icmp', 'Esp', and '*'.
   - `[Description <String>]`: A description for this rule.
 Restricted to 140 chars.
   - `[DestinationAddressPrefix <String>]`: The destination address prefix.
 CIDR or destination IP range.
 Asterisk '*' can also be used to match all source IPs.
 Default tags such as 'VirtualNetwork', 'AzureLoadBalancer' and 'Internet' can also be used.
   - `[DestinationApplicationSecurityGroup <IApplicationSecurityGroup[]>]`: The application security group specified as destination.